GordonBreazz/LeetCode/README.md

-# LeetCode Coding Challenges and Solutions in Swift
+# LeetCode Coding Challenges and Solutions in JS
 ## Solved Challenges